beartype/beartype/README.rst

 =====

-The ``@beartype`` decorator published by the ``beartype`` package transparently supports two fundamentally different types of callable type hints, each with its own tradeoffs, tribal dogmas, religious icons, and overzealous inquisitors:
+The ``@beartype`` decorator published by the ``beartype`` package transparently supports two fundamentally different types of callable type hints – each with its own tradeoffs, tribal dogmas, religious icons, and zealous code
+inquisitors:

 * `Beartype-specific type hints <Beartype-specific Type Hints_>`__, which:

-  * Are highly performant in both space and time. :superscript:`That's good.` Efficiency is our raison d'être, after all.
-If your use case doesn't need efficiency, however, consider adopting an alternate runtime type-checker more compatible with Python's type-checking landscape – like typeguard_.
+  * Are highly performant in both space and time. :superscript:`That's good.` Efficiency is our raison d'être.
+If your use case doesn't need efficiency, however, consider adopting an alternate runtime type-checker more compatible with Python's existing type-checking landscape – like typeguard_.
   * Are incapable of deeply type-checking the contents, elements, items, metadata, structure, or other attributes of passed parameters and returned values. :superscript:`That's bad.`